When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Are Russian Blue Maine Coon mixes aggressive?

 These cats have a lot of energy and a high prey drive but are not overly aggressive.
 They like people and other animals.
-They need to be trained not to chase other pets.
+They need training not to chase other pets.

 Are Russian Blue Maine Coon cats polydactyl?

-These mixes can be polydactyly, a trait sometimes seen in the Maine Coon cat.
-Any feline mixed with a gentle giant has the possibility of inheriting this condition.
+These mixes can be polydactyl, a trait often seen in the Maine Coon cat.
+Any feline mixed with a gentle giant can possibly inherit this condition.

 Such a unique mix of felines is an amazing choice for a family pet and is a feline people will not forget.
 This rare mixed kitty is one that many cat owners have never seen but have always wanted to have.
 We hope that our guide has helped potential owners get to know the Russian Blue Maine Coon mix better.
 Remember, felines of any breed, purebred or mixed, require an elevated level of care and attention.
-It is a great privilege to own one of these cats and also a huge responsibility.
-Owners should always consult their veterinarians for any specific concerns about their cat’s health, nutrition, or growth.
+Owning one of these cats is a great privilege and a huge responsibility.